llhotka/ob-yaml/README.md

 ## Installation

-The module can be easily installed via `use-package`:
+The module can be easily installed in Emacs via `use-package`:

 ``` elisp
 (use-package ob-yaml